Energy-filtered random-phase states as microcanonical thermal pure quantum states: Introduction

 \section{Introduction}

 In order to study thermal properties of quantum many-body systems based on the thermodynamic ensembles in statistical mechanics such as the microcanonical, canonical, or grand-canonical ensemble, one might have to calculate the number of microstates, the partition function, or the grand partition function, as their logarithms give the thermodynamic potentials which characterize thermodynamic states.
+Generally, the microcanonical ensemble formalism is suitable for treating an isolated system, while the canonical or grand canonical ensemble formalism is useful for describing a system coupled to an environment.
 For quantum many-body systems, these thermodynamic ensembles are expressed by the corresponding density matrices, which are statistical mixtures of pure quantum states~\cite{Fano1957}.
 On the other hand, it is often computationally useful to formulate statistical mechanics based directly on pure quantum states, instead of explicitly calculating the density matrices.
 The pure-state-based approaches make use of the fact that the statistical expectation values of observables are given by the trace of some operators, e.g., a product of the thermal density matrix and an observable.
 Indeed, the trace can be evaluated without knowing the eigenvalues of these operators.
 Depending on how the trace is evaluated, the pure-state-based approaches might be classified into two classes.

 A well known class of the pure-state-based approach is the purification, where the system size is doubled and the thermal expectation values are calculated as an inner product of pure states in a whole (double-sized) system~\cite{Fano1957}.
 In particular, the thermofield-double states~\cite{Suzuki1985} are such pure states that are in accordance with the canonical ensemble, implemented for example with the density-matrix-renormalization-group method~\cite{Feiguin2005} and recently with the variational Monte Carlo method~\cite{Nomura2021}.
 It is also worth noting that, given a pure state of a whole system, similarity (or in particular cases equivalence) between the reduced density matrix of a subsystem obtained by bipartitioning the whole system and the thermal density matrix of the subsystem has been recently explored~\cite{Li2008,Poilblanc2010,Qi2012,Dalmonte2018,Giudici2018,MendesSantos2020,Seki2020thermal}.